Portugal Festivals 2025: FAQs and Travel Tips

 Are there ATMs around?

 ATMS are widely available in the Algarve so you can withdraw cash if you wish.
 But not all ATMS are equal.
-For example, the Euronet (often orange in colour) ATMs charge hefty fees on each transaction.
+For example, the Euronet (often orange in colour) ATMs charge hefty fees on each transaction with foreign banks.
 Try to use the ATMs at banks if you can.
 Look for a sign saying Multibanco.

 If you are withdrawing Euros from a sterling or dollar currency account, it is best not to accept the conversion rate.
 It is usually much worse than the conversion rate your bank will charge you.